Liquid-to-liquid Heat ExchangerComponent

 Measurement Strategy

 The measurement strategy for a liquid-to-liquid heat exchanger is to measure the supply stream flow through the heat exchanger and the temperatures at the supply stream inlet and outlet of the heat exchanger.
 The flow rate can be measured at the supply stream pump if one is used in the system.
-Measurement points are generically represented in Figure 1.
+Measurement locations are generically represented in Figure 1.

 Figure 1.
-Measurement points in a liquid-to-liquid heat exchanger
+Liquid-to-liquid heat exchanger measurement locations.

 Measurement Equipment